trydydd/slimemoldgrappling/content/games/guard_games/supine_guard/open_guard/create_and_break_connections.md

   * **Win Condition**: None

 **Bottom Player**:
-  * **Position**: Belly up open guard.
-Feet retracted to chest and elbows in.
+  * **Position**: Lying on your back with your knees retracted to your chest and elbows in near your knees.
-  * **Objective**: Make and maintain connections to inside position using your hands and feet.
-Get both feet in between partners legs as well as both hands on legs.
+  * **Objective**: Make and maintain connections to the inside of your partner's legs using your hands and feet.
+Get both feet in between your partners legs as well as both hands on legs.
 Retain position as long as possible.
   * **Constraints**: No sweeps allowed
   * **Win Condition**: None

+This game is continuous.